Tracy Abbott Szatan

-Tracy Abbott Szatan is an interdisciplinary artist working across film, photography, glass and installation to contemplate the materials, mechanisms and histories of imagemaking.
-Her recent work considers the relationship of lenses and optical technologies to earth materials in order to foreground the natural and manmade processes of transformation that are the bases of photography and other imaging technologies, and to highlight human embeddedness in deep time.
-Her recent film, Braided Sand, premiered at the Tacoma Film Festival where it won Best Experimental Short and has gone on to play at festivals across the US.
-Szatan's work has been exhibited internationally, including at The Center for Performance Research, Plaxall Gallery and Trestle Art Space (NY); Highways Performance Space and Raid Projects, (LA); Agora Collective (Berlin); and Spier Light Art Festival (Cape Town).
-She received a BA from Brown University in Modern Culture and Media, and an MFA in Art from The Ohio State University.
-She has programmed film and video work with the NYC DIY video art series, Straight Through the Wall, as well as with the screening program, Cinéseries, which she co-founded at the Wexner Center for the Arts, in Columbus, Ohio.
-She is based in Ridgewood, Queens, NYC.
+Tracy Abbott Szatan (pronounced “shah-tin”) is an interdisciplinary artist working across glass, film, photography, and installation to contemplate materials, mechanisms, and histories of imagemaking.
+Her recent work considers the relationship of lenses and optical technologies to earth materials in order to foreground the natural and manmade processes of transformation that are the bases of photography and other imaging technologies, tying geologic material transformation to everyday human acts of perception.
+Optical technologies and media become sites where deep time and embodied seeing converge.
+Szatan received her BA in Modern Culture and Media from Brown University and her MFA in Art from The Ohio State University.
+She has programmed film and video work with the NYC DIY video art series Straight Through the Wall and co-founded the screening program Cinéseries at The Wexner Center for the Arts in Columbus, Ohio.
+Her work has exhibited internationally.
+Recent residencies include the Penland School for Craft and the Skowhegan School of Painting and Sculpture.

 Join my occasional studio newsletter